-- From January 1, 2011 to date, we issued pursuant to our 2009 Stock Option Plan options exercisable for an aggregate of 2,065,249 of our common stock, of which no options to purchase shares of our common stock have been exercised, options to purchase 127,050 shares had been forfeited and options to purchase 1,938,199 shares remained outstanding, at a weighted average exercise price of \$2.17 per share to certain of our officers, employees, directors and consultants. - □ From January 1, 2011 to date, we issued an aggregate of 101,085 shares of our common stock to certain of our officers, employees, directors and consultants for an aggregate purchase price of \$36,516 pursuant to the exercise of options issued under our 1999 Stock Option Plan. - On January 27, 2012, we issued an aggregate of 2,777,117 shares of our common stock to three holders of our preferred stock upon the conversion of such preferred stock into shares or our common stock with no additional proceeds to us.
+- □ From January 1, 2011 to March 17, 2014, we issued pursuant to our 2009 Stock Option Plan options exercisable for an aggregate of 2,065,249 of our common stock, of which no options to purchase shares of our common stock have been exercised, options to purchase 147,768 shares had been forfeited and options to purchase 1,917,481 shares remained outstanding, at a weighted average exercise price of \$2.17 per share to certain of our officers, employees, directors and consultants.
+Since March 17, 2014, the time of our 1 for 4 reverse stock split, we have issued options to certain of our employees pursuant to our 2009 Stock Option Plan exercisable for an aggregate of 5,038 shares of our common stock, of which no options to purchase shares of our common stock have been exercised and options to purchase 5,038 shares remain outstanding at an exercise price of \$10.00 per share. - □ From January 1, 2011 to March 17, 2014, we issued an aggregate of 101,085 shares of our common stock to certain of our officers, employees, directors and consultants for an aggregate purchase price of \$36,516 pursuant to the exercise of options issued under our 1999 Stock Option Plan.
+Since March 17, 2014, the time of our 1 for 4 reverse stock split, we have issued an aggregate of 1,000 shares of our common stock to certain of our officers, employees, directors and consultants for an aggregate purchase price of \$4,000 pursuant to the exercise of options issued under our 1999 Stock Option Plan.

+☐ On January 27, 2012, we issued an aggregate of 2,777,117 shares of our common stock to three holders of our preferred stock upon the conversion of such preferred stock into shares or our common stock with no additional proceeds to us.